ietf-wg-cellar/ebml-specification/specification.markdown

-Although an Element ID with all VINT\_DATA bits set to zero is invalid, an Element Data Size with all VINT\_DATA bits set to zero is allowed for EBML Element Types that do not mandate a non-zero length (see (#ebml-element-types)).
+Although an Element ID with all VINT\_DATA bits set to zero is invalid, an Element Data Size with all VINT\_DATA bits set to zero is allowed for EBML Element Types that do not mandate a nonzero length (see (#ebml-element-types)).
 An Element Data Size with all VINT\_DATA bits set to zero indicates that the Element Data is zero octets in length.
 Such an EBML Element is referred to as an Empty Element.
 If an Empty